Azure/arc_jumpstart_drops/sample_app/cerebral_genai/_index.md

 #### Transition Impact

 This strategic transition to RAG on the Edge marks a significant enhancement in how Cerebral processes information and interacts with users.
 By localizing critical processing tasks, we reduce dependency on central cloud resources, which minimizes delays and improves the system's overall efficiency.
-The implementation of Chroma and SLM phi-2 ensures that responses are not only fast but also contextually enriched, providing a more sophisticated level of interaction that is tailored to the specific needs of the operational environment.
+The implementation of Chroma and SLM phi-2 ensures that responses aren't only fast but also contextually enriched, providing a more sophisticated level of interaction that's tailored to the specific needs of the operational environment.

 #### Moving Forward